 - Significant crisis de-escalation skills and training

-And a proven ability to:
+And a demonstrated ability to:

 - Understand clinical scope of practice and when to consult